fsajedi22/dataviz-project-template-proposal/README.md

 [![image](https://github.com/fsajedi22/dataviz-project-template-proposal/blob/master/Screen%20Shot%202023-02-16%20at%208.03.06%20PM.png)](https://vizhub.com/fsajedi22/4bcf28e8d9b84747bbb498069508ce0f)

 After I had this new data, I thought of doing plots over time, but as I played around with that I felt like the user was not getting much information out of it.
-In the end, I decided to use the most recent data that was not predicted (2020) and create a Choropleth map with the top religions per country.
+In the end, I decided to use the most recent data that was not predicted (2020) and create a Choropleth map with the top religion per country.
 ## Data Manipulations
 In order to produce this, I needed to manipulate the data.
 First any religion that had below 10,000 was denotied by <10000.
-I chnaged these to 10000 as that is the value that was used to come up with the All Religions column based on my calculations.
+I changed these to 10000 as that is the value that was used to come up with the All Religions column based on my calculations.
 I only kept rows for 2020 and level being 1.
 I dropped a couple of columns including year, nation_fk, level, and region.
 In order to create the Choropleth map I was envisioning, I created a new column called TopR which represented the religion with the highest number in excel.

-As time went on, I needed to add another column for the integer that represented the company.
+As time went on, I needed to add another column for the integer that represented the country.
 This column is called iso_n3.
 ## Questions & Tasks

 The following tasks and questions will drive the visualization and interaction decisions for this project: